Haruma-K/EZAddresser/README.md

 }
 ```

-If you want to set the target version, specify it as follow.
+If you want to set the target version, specify it like follow.
 * https://github.com/Haruma-K/EZAddresser.git?path=/Packages/com.harumak.ezaddresser#0.1.0

 ## Getting Started